 Filtering will narrow down your search (reducing the number of results) by returning results with specific attributes.
 Multiple filters can be applied at once.

 To filter your results click the '+ Filter' button and select the desired filter to produce a 'token'.
 This will appear above the customer table.

 Filters can be cleared using the 'Clear all' button or clicking the small 'x' next to the token.

 The following filters are available under the relevant subheadings in the filter button dropdown in the invoice view:

 To highlight incomplete contact information in your accounting software which may hinder your chasing.

 You can select multiple invoices using the checkboxes on the left-hand side of the table.
 This will activate the 'bulk' options menu (highlighted blue at the top left-hand corner of the table).

-Bulk selection will enable you to select multiple invoices at once, and alter their chasing statuses at the same time.
+Bulk selection will enable you to select multiple invoices at once, and alter their chasing statuses or expected payment dates at the same time.

 There are two warnings that you may see in the invoice table.
 An 'orange circle' warning, and a 'red square' warning.
 Both of these warnings can be clicked upon to access your accounting system and address the issue.